Magnogen/Weber/README.md

 CSS could just be declared inside a `.css` file.
 It's a pretty easy-to-understand syntax.
 Then again, the complexities of CSS are really tough, even for people with experience.

-Perhaps an optional `.json` file could work instead?
-Then things like
+Perhaps an optional `.json` or `.yml` file could work instead?
+(Yml is very similar in functionality to json, just a different syntax.)
+Things like

 ```json
 {